ByteOliveira/GeoMatrix/README.md

 # Geographic Matrix
-GeoMatrix represents a geographic map for node.js with enhanced point clustering and "nearby" points distance calculation.
+GeoMatrix represents a geographic map for node.js with enhanced point clustering and \"nearby\" points distance calculation.

 ## Installation